Acting Armenian PM rejects talks with opposition leader, protests persist

 Armenia, a close ally of Russia, has been rocked by two weeks of anti-government protests against the ruling elite which led on Monday to the resignation of Serzh Sarksyan as prime minister.
 Sarksyan had previously been president for a decade.

-The protesters have not stopped at Sarksyan’s resignation, making clear they consider the whole government tainted by his drive to shift power to the prime minister from the president.
+His resignation has failed to halt the protesters, who say they consider the whole government tainted by Sarksyan’s drive to shift power to the prime minister from the president.
+They want Pashinyan installed as interim premier and then for early parliamentary polls to take place under a new election law.

 “The acting prime minister considers taking part in ‘talks’ that have no chance of finding a solution to be useless,” Karapetyan’s press service said in a statement.
 Karapetyan is an ally of Sarksyan and a member of his ruling Republican Party.